rzommers/MISO/rtd/source/index.md

 cd /             # navigate to /
 ```

+The file explorer is best utilized by native Linux users, and doesn't interact as well with WSL.
+It is most often used to search for specific files, or quickly move or extract files/folders.

 ## OpenMPI and System Packages

-OpenMPI is a software package that is an implementation of the Message Passing Interface (MPI) standard that is required for a parallel build of MFEM.
+OpenMPI is a software package that is an implementation of the Message Passing Interface (MPI) standard that is required for a parallel build of MFEM (the main dependency of MISO).
 Alternatives exist, such as MPICH, but OpenMPI is the recommended MPI implementation.
-MPI is required for MISO.

-In addition to MISO, it is highly recommended to install gcc, which is a collection of compilers, and cmake, which is a build system generator.
-Alternatives exist for both of these installations, but this guide will use these choices. git and build-essential are mandatory packages, and while build-essential may be installed by default, you should confirm its presence before proceeding.
+In addition to OpenMPI, it is highly recommended to install gcc, which is a collection of compilers, and cmake, which is a build system generator.
+Alternatives exist for both of these installations, but this guide will use these choices. git and build-essential are mandatory packages, and while build-essential may be installed by default, its presence should be confirmed before proceeding.

 To download these packages, you must be on an administrator account.
 Use the following lines of code in the terminal to download the packages: